-It started to get a little scary and the weekend at a literary festival was rapidly becoming a potential video nasty.
-We calmed it down a notch and carried on, just articulating random thoughts we had about passersby or shop displays.
+It started to get a little scary and the weekend was rapidly becoming a potential video nasty.
+We calmed it down a notch and carried on, just articulating random thoughts we had about passers by or shop displays.
 That felt safer.

 We’re not deranged, we’re just honest.
-Maybe hiding beneath the veneer of respectability is a better option.
+We're also both without genuine violent intent and wouldn't hurt anyone.
+Maybe hiding beneath the veneer of respectability is a better option though.
 There’s a fine line.